Magic Squares of Odd Order

 49 43 44 45 46 47 48

-Second pass completed and now each row is also equal to Σ. The Magic Square is ready
+Second pass completed: Now each row is also equal to Σ. The Magic Square is ready!

 10 19 24 5 30 39 48